CasperLabs/stests/docs/usage_lrt.md

 faucet/secret_key.pem
 ```

+NOTE - the contents of nodes.csv includes each node's HTTP server ip address & port.

 Once the network assets are in place then simply run the `stests-register-lrt` command.
 This will reset the stests infrastructure cache and [process the assets accordingly](../sh/scripts/cache_register_lrt.py).

 ## Post Registration